-- Keep a car as long as possible to reduce depreciation and financing costs. - Consider buying a late model used car instead of a new one.

-• Purchase airline tickets during fare wars and check whether staying over a Saturday night will lower your fare.
+- Keep a car as long as possible to reduce depreciation and financing costs. - Consider buying a late model used car instead of a new one. - Purchase airline tickets during fare wars and check whether flying on different days will lower your fare.